-Since many teachers do not play chess; we made it easy to implement.
-Because teachers are pressed for time, we made First Move an effective and valuable use of classroom time.
-Oh, and don’t forget fun, for both teachers and students!
+Since many teachers and after school providers do not play chess; we made it easy to implement.
+Because time is always a challenge, we made First Move an effective, valuable and powerful use time.
+Oh, and don’t forget fun!

 The majority of research agrees “chess helps kids perform better academically.”
 Research on the First Move program stated, “First Move increases math and reading aptitude, across all sub-groups.”
 (Woo, 2009) That means chess is a powerful tool to use, especially in our increasingly diverse classrooms.

 There are no chess standards, but through chess, kids can meet math standards.
 Second grade Common Core math standard 2.G.A.1- Recognize, define and demonstrate knowledge of horizontal, vertical, and diagonal.
 First Move meets that standard in our first lesson!

 The only way to reach ALL kids is by being part of the school day.
 It is vital that ALL our children learn to think critically, so First Move is taught in the classroom, once a week.
 The Chess Lady teaches, classroom teachers facilitate the activities, and the students are fully engaged.
 First Move was not designed for chess clubs, but it can also be used in academic afterschool programs.

 First Move is an academic enrichment curriculum using the game of chess to teach critical and creative thinking skills to elementary students in grades 2, 3 and 4.
 We have an in-class curriculum and after-school program.
 The lessons are sequential and academics are the primary focus.
 Cross curricular ties with math, reading, social studies and STEM subjects are woven into each lesson.

 Nope!
 You can learn right along with your students as you follow The Chess Lady and simply facilitate the reinforcing classroom activities.
 You will be a smashing success!